-PLACEMENT OF WAVE BREAKERS

-To control the problem of beach erosion, wave breakers have been placed at critical locations around the island.
+PLACEMENT OF WAVE BREAKERS To control the problem of beach erosion, wave breakers have been placed at critical locations around the island.
 These concrete structures are systematically placed to protect the gently sloping beach in relatively shallow water to reduce the intensity of wave action and coastal erosion of the beach.
 The unique design of these wave breakers also functions as fish shelters, rubble stabilisation structures and a perfect settlement substrate for increasing numbers of juvenile coral recruits.

-TREE PLANTING

-We offer environmentally friendly activities such as planting palm trees, to encourage people to reduce their carbon footprint and leave a lasting reminder of their time on Reethi Faru.
+TREE PLANTING We offer environmentally friendly activities such as planting palm trees, to encourage people to reduce their carbon footprint and leave a lasting reminder of their time on Reethi Faru.
 People love to get involved in our conservation projects and we get a lot of support from people of all ages, backgrounds and nationalities who want to help preserve and protect our planet.
 Tree planting is a great way for guests to immerse themselves in nature, help protect the local environment and leave phrases, wise words and suggestions on hand-engraved wooden signs for future guests.

-Together we planted 51 palm trees in 2023!
+We planted a total of 157 palm trees in 2024!
+That's 106 more than in 2023.

-REETHI DAYS

-Each month, we host a 'Reethi Day' (translation: Beautiful Day) where we celebrate key conservation dates and raise awareness of threats such as plastic pollution, habitat degradation and climate change.
+REETHI DAYS Each month, we host a 'Reethi Day' (translation: Beautiful Day) where we celebrate key conservation dates and raise awareness of threats such as plastic pollution, habitat degradation and climate change.
 On these days, staff and guests team together to take part in various sustainability initiatives to help our local environment.
 It is a fun way for us to all get involved and do our bit for the planet, whilst educating people on key environmental issues.

-ISLAND CLEANUPS

-We organise boat trips to local uninhabited islands to remove as much waste as possible.
+ISLAND CLEANUPS We organise boat trips to local uninhabited islands to remove as much waste as possible.
 This helps to reduce the threats of plastic pollution to valuable marine organisms such as sea turtles, whilst letting guests and staff see for themselves how bad the plastic crisis is in ocean nations like the Maldives.
-We recycle the collected waste on our island and dispose of it properly.
+We sort the waste collected on our island and dispose of it properly.